 Real estate has become a very popular way to store wealth in recent decades (remember, because fiat cash is trash), but there are some serious downsides.
 It's illiquid.
 It's not divisible.
 It's expensive to own.
 It's expensive to transact.
 It's not easily transferrable.
 It's location dependent.
 One major upside to real estate is that it can have cash flow, but empty apartments in Toronto or farmland without a farmer does not necessarily do that.

-Stocks have their own issues.
-Individual equities are dependent on competent teams to effectively execute product sales, manage human resources, and maintain a brand in a competitive environment.
-Do you want your life savings dependent on how many iPhones Apple sells?
 Even if the team delivers on all fronts, unexpected market conditions could tank the value of your savings.
-Index funds make it so you are not reliant on individual teams, but they have management fees, are illiquid, and you certainly can't trade them cross platform.
+Index funds make it so you are not reliant on individual teams, but they have management fees, are illiquid, and you certainly can’t trade them cross platform.

 If you want to store your wealth in something that's liquid, divisible, accepted globally, and goes up in value over time, Bitcoin is the answer.